7 Hopper HQ Alternatives: Better Grid Planners and Free Plans That Last

 - Thin analytics

-Best for: Beginners who want the simplest possible free cross-platform scheduler.
+Best for: beginners who want the simplest free cross-platform scheduler.

 | Feature | BuntingPost | Hopper HQ |